OpenVPN/gdbuspp/README.md

 glue to bind your own C++ object into a D-Bus object.
 Inheritance is used here as well.

+In relation to `DBus::Object`, there is also `DBus::Object::Path` implementation available.
+This behaves just like `std::string`, but does have some additional checks to ensure it's a valud D-Bus object path.
+It is recommended to use this as container for object paths, since the GDBus++ APIs will also treat this as an object path instead of a string data type when passing the data over the D-Bus.
+Using `std::string` will in these cases require overriding the data type if the D-Bus interface expects an object path.

 ```C++
 class MyObject : public DBus::Object::Base
 {